Road to the Post-2020 Global Biodiversity Framework

 Parties raised a number of suggestions to this target and others, a summary of which can be found here.
 Another key outcome was the proposed inclusion of an action target in the zero draft that addresses climate change as a major direct driver of biodiversity loss.
 Given the broad scope of the SEEA, it is well placed to inform the interrelationships between biodiversity and climate change in terms of both ecosystems and the services they provide, as well as individual environmental assets (e.g. energy, timber, etc).

-Next steps include the twenty-fourth meeting of the Subsidiary Body on Scientific, Technical and Technological Advice at its twenty-fourth meeting (SBSTTA-24), which will carry out a scientific and technical review of the draft goals and targets, as well as related indicators and baselines under the proposed monitoring framework of the post-2020 global biodiversity framework.
-SBSTTA-24 is planned to take place from 17 to 22 August 2020 in Montreal, Canada.
+The twenty-fourth meeting of the SBSTTA (SBSTTA-24) will carry out a scientific and technical review of the draft goals and targets, as well as related indicators and baselines under the proposed monitoring framework of the post-2020 global biodiversity framework (2-7 November 2020 in Canada).
 Given the potential role of SEEA in the monitoring framework, it is tentatively planned to hold a side-event on the SEEA during this meeting, involving several countries.
-In addition, the third meeting of the Subsidiary Body on Implementation (SBI 3) will be held from 24 to 29 August 2020, also in Montreal Canada.
+In addition, the third meeting of the Subsidiary Body on Implementation (SBI 3) will take place in November, also in Canada.